weingrill/RoboTel/docs/manual.rst

 9 Dome Control
 --------------
 * Buttons "←" and "→" rotate the dome counter-clockwise and clockwise.
+* Buttons "↑" and "↓" open and close the slit and the flap.

 10 Filter Wheel
 ---------------

+* "ENABLE" executes the homing procedure.
 * Buttons "←" and "→" rotate the filter wheel counter-clockwise and clockwise.
+* If homing has been performed successfully, the buttons "↑" and "↓" increase and decrease the filter number from 0 to 23.

 15 Hydraulics
 -------------